 2. Selection of courses (depending on your intended area of research): The selection includes at least one mathematics or mathematically-oriented course.
 Most students take 4 courses to complete the Research Training Programme (minimum required is at least 12 credits) in the first semester.
 However, you can choose to take less based on the availability of required courses.

 3. Selection of Research area and guide: Take help from Departmental Curriculum Committee (DCC), faculty and senior Research students in the department in this regard.
 There will also be a DCC meeting shortly after joining.

 1. Take any advanced course useful for your Research if required or suggested.

 2. Select the problem and take seek the assistance of students working in the same area.

 3. Start literature survey.

-1. Start Doing experimentation and collection of results
+2. Start experimentation and collection of results

-3. Writing of Research paper/technical report, etc.
+3. Writing of research papers, technical reports, etc.

 1. Complete the remaining work to conclude your research.

 3. Colloquium and thesis defense.